Larry and Carole Prible

 In 2000, the Pribles brought their campaign "Back Home To Indiana", and as Chairman of the 500 Festival they put the spotlight on Indianapolis' housing needs, combining it with the activities surrounding the Indianapolis 500 Mile Race.

 In 2001, Larry and Carole hosted the 25th anniversary celebration of Habitat in Indianapolis with participation by Habitat's founders, Millard and Linda Fuller, former US President Jimmy Carter, Indianapolis Mayor Bart Peterson, Indiana First Lady Judy O'Bannon and guests from over 70 countries.

 That same year, with the growing awareness of housing as a critical foundation for breaking the cycle of poverty, Larry and Carole officially established Love At Work, a 501(c)(3) private foundation, to continue their work with Habitat but also to pursue areas of interest that were not currently being served by Habitat.

 Costa Rica: An Integrated Approach

-They began working in Costa Rica in 2004, and it was there they saw the need to embrace a broader community development mode.
+Today, Carole and Larry serve as Missionaries and Evangelists in Alaljuelita, Costa Rica.
+They began working there in 2004, and it was then that they saw the need to embrace a broader community development mode.
 They began addressing the needs of education, health and nutrition, youth ministry as well as housing.
 The first student scholarship program was started three years later in response to the needs of hundreds of children living in the nearby shantytowns.

 Love At Work Ministries